Curriculum Detail

 • American Literature

-(Academic) Grade: 11 1 credit Year
+(Academic) 11th Grade 1 credit Year

 American Literature explores the American experience through the poetry, drama, fiction, and non-fiction of a variety of American writers.
 Assignments typically involve close analysis of literature, with emphasis on constructing a text-based analytical argument and presenting that argument in mature, precise prose.
 Regular oral presentations and group discussions encourage students to improve public-speaking skills, and, during the spring semester, the creative writing project allows each student to write his or her own poems, stories, or play.

-(Academic) Grade: 12 1 credit Year
+(Academic) 10th Grade 1 credit Year

-In AP English, writers from different places and historical periods come into conversation with each other about some of the big, basic questions of human existence.
+In AT World Literature, writers from different places and historical periods come into conversation with each other about some of the big, basic questions of human existence.
 Characters such as Shakespeare’s Hamlet and Tolstoy’s Ivan Ilych, Virginia Woolf’s Clarissa Dalloway and James Baldwin’s John Grimes, Voltaire’s Candide and Zora Neale Hurston’s Janie help us explore questions like this: How do we live a meaningful life in the face of inevitable death?
 How do we face suffering and embrace moments of joy?
 How do we balance individual passions with communal well being?

-There is no set reading list for the national AP English Literature exam.
-Instead, it tests students’ ability to analyze independently poems and passages they haven’t seen before.
 As we discuss the texts we read, we will work together on identifying the artistic techniques writers use to create meaning in their work, and essays will ask students to analyze how these techniques convey the big questions the works raise.
 Critical and objective self-assessment of your own work and growth is an integral part of the course.

 Connected more by an approach than by a common theme, this course also provides room for students to formulate their own questions inspired by the texts we read.
 Students who thrive in this course will enjoy both the ambiguity of there being no one right answer and the challenge of building arguments based on nuances of a writer’s language to defend their own interpretations.

-(Academic) 10-12 grade 0.5 credits Fall Semester
+(Academic) Grades: 11-12 0.5 credit Fall Semester

-• EngSem: Comics and the Graphic Novel
+• English: Comics and the Graphic Novel

-(Academic) 0.5 credits 11-12 Spring Semester
+Grades: 11-12 0.5 credits Spring Semester

 Core senior English course